GabrieleAraujo/pneumonia_detection_cnn-ml/README.md

 <h1 align="center">
   <br>
-   Hybrid Approaches for Pneumonia Detection in X-rays: Combining CNNs and Random Forest
+   Hybrid Approaches for Pneumonia Detection in X-rays: Combining CNNs and ML Classifiers
   <br>
 </h1>

-<h4 align=“center”>This repository contains the databases and results of the article submitted to the <br> XXV Brazilian Symposium on Applied Health Computing (<a href=“https://www.sbcas2025.com/”>SBCAS 2025</a>)</h4>
+<h4 align=“center”>This repository contains the databases and results of the article submitted to the <br> 20th Conference on Computer Science and Intelligence Systems FedCSIS 2025 (IEEE#66292) (<a href=“[https://www.sbcas2025.com/](https://2025.fedcsis.org/)”>FedCSIS 2025</a>)</h4>

 <p align="center">
   <a href="#abstract">Abstract</a> •